To submit to The Louisville Review, click here.

 books of authors who have appeared in The Louisville Review.

-The press currently has thirteen such books in print, described below.
+The press currently has fourteen such books in print, described below.

 Other books by Fleur-de-Lis are High Horse: Contemporary Writing